uber/h3/README.md

 ## Installing

+We recommend using prebuilt bindings if they are available for your programming language.
+Bindings for [Java](https://github.com/uber/h3-java) and [others](https://uber.github.io/h3/#/documentation/community/bindings) are available.

-For now, you can only install H3 by building from source.
-However, bindings for several languages are coming.
-If you're using a language with bindings, it's recommended you follow their instructions instead.
+If no bindings are available, you can only install H3 by building from source.

 ### Building from source